Los Angeles Commercial Truck Accident Attorneys

 Generally, the person injured in the accident can file a claim.
 This includes motorcycle drivers, passengers, pedestrians, or cyclists who were harmed due to the negligence of a commercial truck driver.
 If a loved one tragically dies in a commercial truck accident, the surviving family members may file a wrongful death claim.
 This claim allows the spouses, children, or parents of the deceased to seek compensation for their loss, such as funeral expenses, loss of companionship, and other related costs.

 Undocumented immigrants also have the right to file a claim if they are injured in a commercial truck accident.
-The law protects all individuals, regardless of their immigration status, seeking compensation for injuries and damages due to someone else’s negligence.
+The law protects all individuals, regardless of their immigration status, who are seeking compensation for injuries due to someone else’s negligence.

 Our experienced Los Angeles commercial truck accident attorneys can help you understand your rights and guide you through filing a claim.
-We are committed to securing the appropriate payment you are entitled to, no matter your situation.
+We are committed to helping you pursue compensation, regardless of your social or financial status.

 How Much Do Commercial Truck Accident Attorneys Charge?